intesso/cheeriobin/howto.md

 ### tips
  - you can require anything that can be browserified.
  - since cheerio is not attached to the [DOM](//developer.mozilla.org/en-US/docs/Web/API), you have to run `.html()` and insert into the dom or the console.
- - the html editor has autocomplete function when you press ctrl+space.
+ - the editors have an autocomplete function when you press ctrl+space.
  - the js editor (helps) you to write nice javascript with semicolon etc. :-|